Return to the search form Return to your search results

 Good academic and disciplinary standing

-This course includes travel to Xicotepec, Mexico over Spring Break (1 s.h.).
-There are additional course commitments on campus throughout the Spring Semester (2 s.h.).
-The on-campus course meets on Tuesdays from 6:00-8:15pm.
+Additionally, the course meets twice weekly on campus throughout the Spring Semester (2 s.h.).
 Permission of the course instructor in your College is required.

 The Xicotepec Project is a humanitarian, community-development project sponsored by the Rotary Club of Xicotepec and Rotary District 6000 of Iowa.
 The project began in 2002 and has involved not only Rotarians and their families, but also many high-school and university students.
 Project team members have a commitment to humanitarian service and participate enthusiastically throughout their week in Xicotepec.

 The main purpose of the course is to work on selected projects sponsored by the Xicotepec Rotary Club.
-Rotary helps support and execute projects that address some of the most urgent needs in the community, including construction, dental and medical care, education and Participants may be asked to perform several different jobs during the week.
+Rotary helps support and execute projects that address some of the most urgent needs in the community, including construction, dental and medical care, and education.
+Participants may be asked to perform several different jobs during the week.

 Public Health / Section :0001

-Jeffrey Dawson and Sophie Switzer
+Paul Gilbert and Sophie Switzer

 Dentistry / Section :0003

 Xicotepec is a mountainous city of 90,000 located northeast of Mexico City.
 The city is known for its abundant vegetation, so it is no surprise that in the central square of the town, you can see colorful arrays of flowers and trees pruned to resemble human or animal figures.
-Along with plants, coffee is another main product of Xicotepec, giving the city the pleasant aroma of fresh flowers and roasted coffee beans.

 The city offers a unique combination of the communion of the pre-Hispanic and colonial times.
 La Parroquia de San Juan Bautista has a Gothic majesty that resembles the famous Parisian Cathedral of Notre Dame; this architectural piece coexists harmoniously with a colossal stone structure of over thirteen tons known as La Xochipila, a vestige of the pre-Hispanic city of Xicotepec and the celebration center of the current city, where the structure comes alive with color and mysticism during the holidays.